10 Most Instagrammable Places in Mexico City

 Tour a Barragan-designed home

-Casa Gilardi is a stunning architectural masterpiece designed by the legendary Luis Barragan with vibrant colours and geometric shapes.
-The exterior of the house is a bright pink colour, and that alone offers plenty of photo opportunities to take advantage of.
+Casa Gilardi is a stunning architectural masterpiece designed by the legendary Luis Barragan with vibrant colors and geometric shapes.
+The exterior of the house is a bright pink color, and that alone offers plenty of photo opportunities to take advantage of.

-Inside the house, you’ll find an assortment of bright colours along the walls, including blues, reds, and greens.
+Inside the house, you’ll find an assortment of bright colors along the walls, including blues, reds, and greens.
 One hallway is bright yellow, and it’s a particularly popular spot for photos.
 Be sure to make a reservation before showing up for a tour.
-You’ll find this house by the Juanacatlan subway station west of city centre.
+You’ll find this house by the Juanacatlan subway station west of downtown.

 Destination card image